loganheffernan2/thesis-blank/blog/anita-cooney.md

 <br/>

-**LH** Whenever “Poetics Lab” is brought about in conversation, it’s always talked about as a workshop-oriented interdisciplinary program.
+**LH** Whenever “Poetics Lab” is brought about in conversation, it’s always talked about as a workshop-oriented interdisciplinary program. <span class="contentNote>4</span>

 <br/>